ChristopherMKoehler/cQuery/README.md

 ### $l.ajax

-  This function handles making HTTP requests as it does in jQuery.
+  This function handles making HTTP requests.
 It takes an options object which could contain some of the following:
     1) contentType
     2) method - (GET, PATCH, DELETE, POST, etc..)
     3) url - the location to dispatch the request to